natemc/qiss-clj/README.md

 * better console output
 * vector conditional form of ?
 * more ascii file I/O options
+* be smart about indentation to reduce the need for ;
 * learn APL and J to steal ideas
 * promote longs to doubles for =
 * fuzzy comparison of doubles